nauerster/todo-app/README.md

-#AngularJS Web App Boilerplate
+#AngularJS Web App

-A basic starting point for a Frontend Web Application using AngularJS as the MV* JS Framework.
-The boilerplate  incorporates other open-source projects including Modernizr, jQuery, Bootstrap and Font Awesome which are maintained via BowerJS.
-A GruntJS configuration has also been implemented and provides common build processes including LESS compiling, CSSComb, Autoprefixer, CSSMin, Concatenation, Uglify and Watch.
+A basic Frontend Web Application using AngularJS as the MV* JS Framework.
+The ToDo-App incorporates other open-source projects including Bootstrap which are maintained via BowerJS.
+A GruntJS configuration has also been implemented and provides common build processes including LESS compiling, CSSMin, HTMLHint, Concatenation, Uglify and Watch.

 * [App Stack](#app-stack)
 * [Setup](#setup)